oliverphilcox/EffectiveHalos/docs/index.rst

 .. image:: ehm_tutorial_spec.png
   :width: 300

-A full tutorial is given in :doc:`Tutorial.ipynb`.
+A full tutorial is given on the tutorial page.

 .. toctree::
    :maxdepth: 2